leidongR/gr.api.sheet/api_docs/apis.md

 - $sort=-${columnName}, sort by assigned column in descending order

 Note: If there are multi $sort assinged, the left condition takes precedence.
-For request below, the rows will be sorted by Holiday asc, if the Holiday are same, then sorted by Day desc.
+For request below, rows will be sorted by Holiday asc, if the Holiday are same, then sorted by Day desc.

 #### Examples
 ```